Gil Sheffer with Netanyahu.

 (photo credit: GPO)

-The alleged assault occurred in October when Sheffer, who is Japan’s honorary consul in Jerusalem, was invited to an event hosted by Yigal Amedi, the chairman of the National Council for Culture and Arts, where his alleged victim, an artist, was a participant.
+According to a Channel 10 report, the incident involving Sheffer took place two months ago.
+Sheffer, who is Japan’s honorary consul in Jerusalem, was invited to an event hosted by Yigal Amedi, the chairman of the National Council for Culture and Arts, where his alleged victim was a participant.

-Sheffer is accused of offering the woman a car ride and refusing to take her home until she pleaded for him to do so, then forced himself on her while she left the car.
+Sheffer is accused of offering the woman a car ride and refusing to take her home until she pleaded for him to do so, then tried to kiss her by force while she left the car.